beltex/SMCKit/README.md

 }
 ```

+The use of this framework will almost certainly not be allowed in the Mac App
-Also, keep in mind that Swift currently offers no ABI stability.
+Store as it is essentially using a private API.
+Also, keep in mind that Swift
+currently offers no ABI stability.
 See
 [here](https://github.com/ksm/SwiftInFlux#abi-stability).